Louisiana has the 6th highest incidence and 7th highest death (mortality) rate of cervical cancer in the U.S. (Figure 1

-The Capital Area, Acadiana, Southwest Louisiana, Central Louisiana, and Northeast Louisiana have the highest cervical cancer death rates in the state (Figure 3 & Figure 4).
+Central, Northeast, Acadiana, and Southwest, Louisiana have the highest cervical cancer death rates in the state (Figure 3 & Figure 4).

 Cervical cancer is an equal-opportunity killer, with Louisiana black women having significantly higher cervical cancer incidence and death rates than the rest of the country (Figure 5 & Figure 6).

 Cervical cancer is one of the more expensive cancers to treat.
 That means people pay higher health insurance premiums and treatment and follow-up care can be a strain financially, even with health insurance.